What's Going On?

 IMPORTANT WORKSHOP INFO

-Our popular VGS 2-hour genealogy workshops have started up again after a summer break.
-The speakers will be informative and your registration fee will help cover costs at our Resource Centre.
+Our popular VGS 2-hour genealogy workshops have informative speakers on a wide variety of genealogy-related topics.
+Your registration fee will help cover costs at our Resource Centre.
 Come early to enjoy a cup of coffee and meet the other attendees.

 Our regular workshops will accommodate up to 25 people.
 Fees